m-lab/website/_posts/blog/2016-03-17-new-tables-release.md

 # Making it Easier to Use M-Lab Data

-In January, M-Lab launched a beta test of new M-Lab.
+In January, M-Lab launched a beta test of new BigQuery tables for M-Lab data.
 Today, M-Lab is pleased to announce that the beta test was successful.
 The new, faster-performing tables will be M-Lab's new standard BigQuery tables.

 To help users work with the new tables, M-Lab has consolidated all of its data documentation and updated it to take advantage of the new tables.